ArduPilot/ardupilot_wiki/common/source/docs/common-slcan-f4.rst

 Do not reboot, and click SLCAN Mode CAN1 in the Initial Setup->Optional Hardware->UAVCAN.
 Now open the :ref:`UAVCAN GUI tool<common-uavcan-gui>` .

-.. note:: In this mode, you can also use Mission Planner's UAVCAN page to make changes, but it will not connect normally as a Mavlink Ground Station.
+.. note:: In this mode, you can also use Mission Planner's UAVCAN page to make changes, but it will not connect normally as a MAVLink Ground Station.
 To re-connect Mission Planner, you will need to reboot the autopilot.